14 April, 2014

 Enjoy your last glimpse of the mountains you have recently visited for one last time on the 35 minute Scenic flight back to Kathmandu.

 2 Reserve days as contengency.
-Free Day in Kathmandu. visit around.
+Free Day in Kathmandu. visit around or Local Shopping.

 After breakfast; morning is free for shopping or individual activities.
 Transfer to Tribhuvan International Airport (TIA) Kathmandu for Final Departure.